pbaker2018/isNumberPrime/README.md

 SIMPLE!

 ### Screen Recording of my app

-See the folloing link to view my app in action, on Youtube:
+See the following link to view my app in action, on Youtube:

 ```

 https://youtu.be/NBgVINQuUpw

 ```